practicingruby/practicing-ruby-paid/posts/v5/005-process-spawning-patterns.md

 expected that `STDERR` would be empty.

-So when the sub-process raises an exception we need to notify the parent process of the exception.
+So when the sub-process raises an exception we need to notify the parent process of what went wrong.
 Note that we can't use Ruby's regular exception handling in this case because the exception is happening inside the sub-process.
 The sub-process got a copy of everything that the parent had, including the Ruby interpreter.
 So, while all of the code is sourced from the same file, we can't